Weighted voting

 Weighted voting are voting rules that grant some voters a greater influence than others (which contrasts with rules that assign every voter an equal vote).
-Such can be produced by some voters having more votes than others or by fewer voters having the same representation as another larger group of voters.
-It may be intentional or an unhappy byproduct of the chosen electoral system.
+Such can be produced by some voters having more votes than others, as happens in plural voting, or by group of fewer voters having the same representation as a larger group of voters.
+It may either be intentional or a negative byproduct of the chosen electoral system.

-Examples include publicly-traded companies (which typically grant stockholders one vote for each share they own), and the European Council, where the number of votes of each member state is roughly proportional to the square root of the population, which allows an uneven ratio of voters to members.
+Examples include publicly-traded companies (which typically grant stockholders one vote for each share they own), and qualified majority in the European Council, where the number of votes of each member state is roughly proportional to the square root of the population, which allows an uneven ratio of voters to members.

 Historical examples

 Ancient Rome

 The Roman assemblies provided for weighted voting after the person's tribal affiliation and social class (i.e. wealth).
 Rather than counting one vote per citizen, the assemblies convened in blocs (tribes or centuries), with the plurality of voters in each bloc deciding the vote of the bloc as an entity (which candidate to support or whether to favor or reject a law, for instance).
 Men of certain tribes and a higher social standing convened in smaller blocs, thus giving their individual vote the effect of many poor citizens' votes.
 In the Plebeian Council, where only the plebeians could participate, these effects were somewhat relaxed, thus making the decision to grant its decisions (called plebiscites) the full force of law controversial (Lex Hortensia in 287 BC).